mode51/Tungsten/docs/api/W.Threading/Gate/README.md

 Gate Class
 ==========

+**Note: This API is now obsolete.**
 A thread Gate is a background thread which is initially closed.
 When a Gate is opened, the Action runs until completion.
 The Gate can be opened (Run) any number of times.

 Inheritance Hierarchy